scottschindler/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+So that we can store data on a user so they don't have to reentering their login info

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcryp hashes our passwords so we don't store them in plain text

 - [ ] What does bcrypt do to slow down attackers?

+it salts the password

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, signaure

 ## Minimum Viable Product